cvxgrp/dmcp/README.md

 Additional arguments can be used to specify the parameters.

 Solve method parameters:
+* The ``solver`` parameter specifies what solver to use to solve convex subproblems.
 * The ``max_iter`` parameter sets the maximum number of iterations in the algorithm.
 The default is 100.
 * The ``mu`` parameter trades off satisfying the constraints and minimizing the objective.
 Larger ``mu`` favors satisfying the constraints.
 The default is 0.001.
 * The ``rho`` parameter sets the rate at which ``mu`` increases inside the algorithm.
 The default is 1.2.
 * The ``mu_max`` parameter upper bounds how large ``mu`` can get.
 The default is 1e4.
 * The ``lambd`` parameter is the parameter in the proximal operator.
 The default is 10.
-* The ``solver`` parameter specifies what solver to use to solve convex subproblems.

-Any additional keyword arguments will be passed to the solver for convex subproblems.
-For example, ``warm_start=True`` will tell the convex solver to use a warm start.
+If the convex solver for the subproblems accepts any additional keyword arguments, then you can still set them in the ``problem.solve()`` function, and they will be passed to the convex solver.